Outrider305/Voron_DIN_Mounts/README.md

 Modified from on timmit99's original Klipper_Expander mount.
 Changes include mounting holes to fit Trident and v2.4r2 PCB DIN clips.
 Also has been modified to use standard voron M3 heatset inserts.

-# Raspberry Pi DIN SSR Moount
+# Raspberry Pi DIN SSR Mount

 Adapted from https://www.thingiverse.com/thing:5222787.
 Recommended if mounting the RPi on a vertical DIN rail.
 Uses M3 heatset inserts.
 WARNING: Raspberry Pi's typically use M2.5 for mounting.
 I carefully enlarged the mounting holes my Rpi with an M3 reamer.
 A 1/8 inch drill bit can be used, however I recommend the M3 reamer as it is a useful to have onhand for other prints.